 c) You can travel to events your customers will be likely to attend rather than wait for them to come to you.

-d) Customers can see touch and feel products and can purchase immediately or from your website at their convenience.
-This builds a relationship that online only doesn’t have.
+d) Customers can see touch-and-feel products and can purchase immediately or from your website at their convenience.
+This builds a relationship that an online-only business doesn’t have.

 Are there any disadvantages?